 Since these products are designed to have a lasting effect and odor, they can be too strong for your cat.

-NB: Ingesting wintergreen and menthol is toxic for cats, causing vomiting and diarrhea.
+NB: Ingesting wintergreen and menthol is toxic for cats and causes vomiting and diarrhea.

 6. A Dirty Litter Box

-If your cat’s litter box hasn’t been cleared or if it has become full, your cat will stop using it and find somewhere else to do its business.
+If your cat’s litter box hasn’t been cleared or has become full, it will stop using it and find somewhere else to do its business.

 Due to their incredible sense of smell, the scent of their waste is very overwhelming.
 So to avoid them urinating on your carpet, bed, or sofa, it’s best to clean it up as soon as it gets full.